Impressed with a fiberglass wall covering that you recently came across at a friend’s place?

 Note that the difference mostly lies in the raw materials used in making each type.
 However, the basic chemical composition of the material remains intact with just a few exceptions.

 Speaking of the primary raw materials applied in making the glass fibers, these include soda ash, limestone, and silica sand.
-The ingredient profile also includes traces of borax, magnesite, alumina, feldspar, kaolin clay, etc. It’s the inclusion of the other ingredients which imparts different properties to the varieties available.
+The ingredient profile also includes traces of borax, magnesite, alumina, feldspar, kaolin clay, etc. It’s the inclusion of the other ingredients which impart different properties to the varieties available.

 So, it’s time to look at the various types of fiberglass categorized based on their properties:

 Chemical glass or C-Glass offers maximum resistance to chemicals, providing structural balance in a corrosive environment.
-What imparts this property to the fiberglass is the use of Calcium Borosilicate in high amounts.
+What imparts this property to fiberglass is the use of Calcium Borosilicate in high amounts.

 Additionally, the other components of this variety of fiberglass possess a pH value that provides the ultimate resistance, irrespective of the environment in which they’re being used.
 Such properties make it suitable for use as a surface tissue for tanks and pipes meant for holding chemicals and water.